-A major energy project currently proposed in the town is the Bluestone Wind Farm, sponsored by Calpine.
-The proposed wind-powered electric generation project consists of up to 33 wind turbines generating up to 124 megawatts (MW) of electricity, which if approved, would be located in the towns of Sanford and Windsor.
-The proposed facility would include wind turbines, access roads, electrical collection lines, a collection substation, a point of interconnection (POI) substation, battery storage, meteorological towers, an operation and maintenance building, and temporary construction staging and storage areas.
+A major energy project recently developed in the town is the Bluestone Wind Farm, originally sponsored by Calpine, now owned by Northland Power.
+The wind-powered electric generation project consists of up to 26 wind turbines with a maximum generating capacity of about 124 megawatts (MW) of electricity, located in the Towns of Sanford and Windsor.
+The project footprint is an estimated 5,662 acres and includes wind turbines, access roads, electrical collection lines, a collection substation, a point of interconnection (POI) substation, battery storage, meteorological towers, an operation and maintenance building, and temporary construction, staging, and storage areas.